RespiraWorks/Ventilator/software/controller/README.md

  n6         /dev/ttyACM0     066CFF554857868367094021 v0.4         v0.4 prototype PCB#6 in Oakland
 ```

-Any devices that are in the manifest but not connected to this system and will be greyed out.
+Any devices that are in the manifest but not connected to this system will be greyed out.
 The bottom 2 should be green and are the ones that are detected on the `/dev/tty*` ports.
 You can now deploy to them by using the alias in the first column, for example:

 ```shell
 SN="e2" ./controller.sh run